 This means marketers and sales professionals can no longer focus on tracking and nurturing just one person.

-“Attribution is hard with a single buyer, but it is even more challenging with a buying group to be influenced at different times,” says Trinity.
+“Attribution is hard with a single buyer, but the challenge grows when multiple stakeholders in a buying group each shape the decision at different points in the cycle,” says Trinity.

 She explains, “From first principle thinking, and when we consider buying a tool, can we map out our journey?
 We know it’s not linear.
 It's not easy to attribute because of this one thing that I bought the product.”